 - When the infection is controlled, daily dressings are required under sedation.

 - Closure of the wound is by secondary suturing ± skin grafts.
-Vacuum-assisted wound closing devices may assist healing.
+Vacuum-assisted wound closing devices may assist healing[16, 17].

-Immediately start intravenous, broad-spectrum antibiotics at high doses.
+Immediately start a broad-spectrum, intravenous antibiotic at a high dose.
 These should cover streptococci, staphylococci, Gram-negative rods and anaerobes.

 Antibiotic regimens for initial treatment of NFThe antibiotic regime will depend on the site of infection, patient allergies and culture results.
 Examples of recommended regimes include (all drugs given intravenously):

 - Vancomycin IV plus clindamycin IV 900 mg tds plus meropenem 1 g IV tds.